 At HLNSC we are committed to supporting and developing the mental and emotional wellbeing of students and staff.

 The College understands the challenges faced by people with mental health issues and the impact that this can have on both their personal and academic lives.

 Our motivation to support the mental health of all our students and staff is to understand, support, and contribute to the management of mental health problems with commitment, passion and drive.
-The safeguarding team completes transition work for students disclosing support needs at applications, each campus has a wellbeing HUB open every day in term time for drop in or tailored bespoke mentoring support.
-The College has Togetherall who provide a 24/7 online support option for all students, and Health Assured who provide a telephone counselling service for students 24/7, both partners are funded by the College and have clear escalation procedures in place for risk levels 3 and 4.
+The safeguarding team completes transition work for students disclosing support needs at application, each campus has a wellbeing HUB open every day in term time for drop in or tailored bespoke mentoring support.

+The College has Health Assured who provide a telephone counselling service for students 24/7, the service is funded by the College and clear escalation procedures are in place for risk levels 3 and 4.
 The college also have Mental Health First Aiders onsite.
 The package of support is enhanced by the tutorial framework, personal development opportunities and the wider curriculum delivery.

-All students an access support directly in person and online, via tutor referral or using the QR codes around campus.
+All students can access support directly in person and online, via tutor referral or using the QR codes around campus.
 The College has a strategy and action plan to substantiate its approach to mental health support and initiatives.

-7. E-Safety and Social Media
+7. E-Safety, Filtering & Monitoring

 HLNSC recognises the advantages of new technologies for staff and students as a means of communication and as a learning tool.
-However, this technology is open to abuse and can lead to the invasion of privacy and in its most serious forms, cyber bullying, grooming, trolling, PREVENT concerns and potential radicalisation, Child Sexual Exploitation and the potential distribution of inappropriate images.
-Therefore, restrictions are in place and the College has specialist software to block and filter potentially harmful websites and materials.
+However, this technology is open to abuse and can lead to the invasion of privacy and in its most serious forms, cyber bullying, grooming, trolling, PREVENT concerns and potential radicalisation, Child Sexual/Criminal Exploitation and the potential distribution of inappropriate images.
+The DSL oversees the colleges filtering and monitoring restrictions.
+The College has specialist software to block and filter potentially harmful websites and access to materials, the college follows the DfE guidance for filtering and monitoring.

-The College will ensure that online safety is delivered at regular intervals within the wider curriculum offer, focusing on content, contact, conduct and commerce.
+The College will ensure that online safety is delivered within the wider curriculum offer, focusing on content, contact, conduct and commerce.
 This enables students to learn about and manage the associated risks effectively and will support parents and the college community to become aware of and alert to, the need to keep children and young people safe online.
-The student and parent handbook identifies the expectations for safe online behaviour.
-College policies set out the appropriate use of digital technology while protecting the individual and maintaining a productive, working environment.
-Separate IT polices are in place which staff should familiarise themselves with.
+The student and parent handbook identifies the expectations for safe online behaviour, the colleges approach to monitoring online activity, and how to escalate safeguarding concerns.

+College policies set out the appropriate use of technology while protecting the individual and maintaining a productive, working environment.